FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 - Testable

 # 📊 Current State
-- **Complete**:  All desired functionality is implemented.
+- **Completeness**:  Degree to which all desired functionality is implemented.
-- **Correct**: The implemented functionality meets user expectations
+- **Correctness**: Degree to which the implemented functionality meets user expectations
-- **Performant**: Functionality performs as designed fast and without errors
+- **Performant**: Degree to which the functionality performs as designed fast and without errors
-- **Maintainable**: Functionality is implemented well in source code
+- **Maintainable**: Degree to which the functionality is well implemented in source code

 |                                                                                    | Complete | Correct | Performant | Maintainable |
 | -----------------------------------------------------------------------            | -------- | ------- | ---------- | ------------ |